jimbobbennett/AgroHack/Steps/CreateFunction.md

    For `<function_app_name>`, pick a name that is globally unique, so include things such as the date or your name, for example `agrohackjim2020`.
 To make it easier, name it the same as your Azure IoT Central app and storage account.

    For `<storage_account>` use the name of the storage account you created when exporting data.
+This storage account is used to save the files needed for the function app.

 1. Deploy your function to this app with the following command